bluesky/tiled/docs/source/tutorials/streaming.md

 Of course, clients can always fetch _all_ the data via the non-streaming interface.

+## Disconnecting or Closing

-Subscribers can disconnect from a stream at any point, like so:
+As subscriber can disconnect from a stream at any point, like so:

 ```py
 sub.stop()